“‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’”

 “…which I fully intend to keep and honor, Lyman.
-Or at least those remaining terms that I still can,” Abélia finally speaks up with a resigned smile.
+Or at least those remaining terms that I still can,” Abélia speaks up with a resigned smile.
 “You have every right to be angry with me.
 My family did not honor our agreement with you.
 I believe that my daughters’ experience being arrested, as much as it pains me as a mother, will be a valuable lesson to them in consequences.”

-The black-haired French matriarch casts a grateful look across the assembled individuals.
+The black-haired woman casts a grateful look across the assembled individuals.
 “All of you have been so good to my family during this dreadful night.
 Being there for my girls.
 Giving them the benefit of the doubt.
 Bringing in lawyers.”
 She gives a faint smile.
 “And of course, getting up from warm beds in the middle of a rainy night.
 I don’t think it’s any exaggeration when I say that, if not for all of you, tonight’s events could have destroyed my daughters’ futures.”

 “There’s a proverb where I come from—la gratitude est la mémoire du cœur.
 Gratitude is the heart’s memory.
 And what a poor memory mine would have, if I tried to start a protracted legal battle after all that’s happened.
 Perhaps tomorrow, Lyman, we may instead discuss the particulars of my taking out a new mortgage with some representatives from your bank.”